 promises to be a truly remarkable stage career."
 In March, 2011, Pine was

 the L.A.
 Drama Critics Circle for this role.

 Pine also received rave reviews and a 2009 Ovation Award nomination for his

-show performed off off Broadway and multiple productions at The Williamstown
+performed off Broadway and multiple productions at The Williamstown Theatre

 Pine graduated from the University of California, Berkeley.
 His parents are